smirarab/1kp/alignments/README.md

 Here, we include the final single-copy alignment files used for gene tree and species tree analyses.

-These are after all main filtering steps have been applied.
+The following are the alignments after all main filtering steps have been applied.

-1. [alignments-FAA.tar.gz](alignments-FAA.tar.gz): The FAA alignments, one file per gene.
+1. [alignments-FAA.tar.bz](alignments-FAA.tar.bz): The FAA alignments, one file per gene.
+2. [alignments-C12.tar.bz](alignments-C12.tar.bz): The FNA2AA alignments, with C3 removed, one file per gene.
+3. [alignments-FNA2AA.tar.bz](alignments-FNA2AA.tar.bz): The FNA2AA alignments, with all three codon positions, one file per gene.

+And here is the FAA alignment before filtering.

+1. [alignments-FAA-unmasked.tar.bz]

+All files are `tar.bz`; thus, you should decompress using `tar xvfj alignments-FAA.tar.bz`